hzeller/joystick-gcode-jog/README.md

 name.

-The configuration asks you to move the X,Y,Z to their extreme values to learn which is your preferred axis.
+The configuration asks you to move the X,Y,Z to their extreme values to learn which is your preferred joystick axis.
 Also it asks you for the button you want to use as the 'home' button (typically there is some center button).
 (All other buttons will be used to store and retrieve positions).

 Typically all USB gamepads either for PS3 or Xbox should work.
-On my beaglebone I found that the xpad kernel module was missing, so only a PS3 gamepad worked right out of the box.
+On my beaglebone I found that the xpad kernel module was missing (this was in 2014, so might work by now), so only a PS3 gamepad worked right out of the box.
 On my regular Linux notebook, both types worked right away.

 Wire Up
 -------